Top Five Car Maintenance Tips

 Your vehicle runs on fluids – but it’s more than just fuel and oil that keep it going!
 Brake fluid ensures stopping power, and it must be kept full and clear of debris.
 Make sure to check it regularly.
 Engine coolant needs to be kept full, and you need to make sure the coolant is the proper balance of antifreeze and water, as recommended by the antifreeze maker or car maker.
 This is a year-round task – don’t be tempted to overload with antifreeze in the winter or dilute with extra water in the summer.

 Automatic transmission fluid lubricates the gears in your automatic transmission while inhibiting rust and corrosion and reducing wear and tear.
-If it gets dirty, it won’t work as well – not to mention, signs of metal in the fluid can sign that there is a larger issue in your transmission.
-Power steering fluid helps augment the steering wheel and makes it easier for a driver to guide the car.
+If it gets dirty, it won’t work as well – not to mention, signs of metal in the fluid can signify a larger issue in your transmission.
+Power steering fluid helps augment the steering wheel and makes it easier for drivers to guide the car.
 Dirty fluid or a low level of fluid can cause the steering to become resistant and balky.

 All of these fluids can be checked and filled easily!
 Every other month or so, pop your hood and give everything a once-over.
 That being said, if you come across an instance where you need full fluid replacement, full system flushes are best left to trained technicians.